ganeti/ganeti/man/ganeti-os-interface.rst

     ``DISK_0_PATH=/dev/drbd0``.
 If the disk is only accessible via a userspace URI, this not be set.

+DISK_%N_SIZE
+    The configured size of disk N in mebibytes (available since Ganeti 3.0).

 DISK_%N_URI
     The userspace URI to the storage for disk N of the instance, if configured.